Liverpool City Centre master planning is driving change for the city.

 Theme: Integrated Public Services

 The Knowledge Quarter, which includes the Paddington Village regeneration scheme, is a central part of Liverpool’s OPE programme of work and is set to become one of the main economic drivers of Liverpool City Region.
 Liverpool city region’s £23.1 billion economy continues to struggle to punch at its economic weight.
 Average ‘gross value added’ (a measure of the value generated by an area engaged in producing goods and services) per capita is 75 per cent of the national average and this gap has remained largely unchanged over the last decade.
 As a result, the city region suffers from an £8.2 billion output gap compared to national figures.
 Additionally, Liverpool needs to build nearly 30,000 new homes between 2013 and 2033.
 In order to achieve this, it is essential that all major development schemes contribute to this total.

 There are already over £1 billion of new developments planned or underway in the Knowledge Quarter.
 One Public Estate awarded £170,000 in 2015/16 for consultancy fees and to develop the master plan for Paddington Central.
 This has informed a strategic framework document for the Paddington Village site, developed and consulted on by Liverpool City Council with its partners.
 This includes 10 proposed development plots, a multi-storey car park and significant public realm and green space.
-The site’s first anchor tenant is the Royal College of Physicians, which will establish its northern centre of excellence there.
+The site’s first anchor tenant is the Royal College of Physicians who began occupying the site in 2021, which has established its northern centre of excellence there.

 The new Knowledge Quarter is set to provide significant outcomes for the Liverpool city region, including:

 • £2 billion of investment (over £1 billion of new developments in the pipeline and a further £1 billion likely in the next five years)

 • more than 250,000 square metres of development floorspace/land.